 The return trail to Mirador Maestri will add 2 km to your Laguna Torre hike, but it’s where you’ll have the best views of Glacier Torre.

-Getting to Mirador Maestri was slightly more challenging than I expected.
+Getting to Mirador Maestri was more challenging than I expected.
 There are a few inclines, and the path is rocky and uneven.
 Allow an extra 1.5 hours for the additional trail.

 Returning to Laguna Torre